 Pathology & Laboratory Medicine

 Wolff, Antonio C; Hammond, M Elizabeth Hale; Allison, Kimberly H; Harvey, Brittany E; Mangu, Pamela B; Bartlett, John M S; Bilous, Michael; Ellis, Ian O; Fitzgibbons, Patrick; Hanna, Wedad; Jenkins, Robert B; Press, Michael F; Spears, Patricia A; Vance, Gail H; Viale, Giuseppe; McShane, Lisa M; and Dowsett, Mitchell, "Human Epidermal Growth Factor Receptor 2 Testing in Breast Cancer: American Society of Clinical Oncology/College of American Pathologists Clinical Practice Guideline Focused Update."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 495.